 After patching some dents, I used regular latex primer on the whole wall and then applied 2 coats of chalkboard paint.

 To apply the paint, I used a regular lint-free roller.
 Lint free is absolutely crucial for this project as the paint is black and little hairs or fur will stand out immediately.
 One small can of this paint covered the entire wall twice.

 After two coats were applied and left to dry for the recommended time, I became worried that the paint looked uneven and streaky in the light.
 After doing some googling, I realized this is normal.
 To give the chalkboard paint it’s full effect, the surface needs to be conditioned.

 My little helper CJ did a great job helping me condition the wall.
 Conditioning simply means rubbing pieces of chalk flat against the wall to cover the entire surface.
 It creates an even surface and preps the wall to be written on and erased.
-Every time the wall is wiped down with water, it will need to be conditioned again.

 So why do you need a chalk wall in your home?

 Kids and adults alike can utilize a fun space like this in so many ways.
 Right now, our friends have been signing the top and our kids have been colouring along the bottom.
 No matter what we do, it can always be erased and we can start over!

 To the left of the wall, we used a more permanent chalk marker to draw a scoreboard for darts.
 There are so many useful applications for a wall like this.
 For example, having a chalk wall in the kitchen or dining room would be the perfect place for lists and reminders.